open/close all folders

 - The Dog Bites Back: Starlight had them brainwashed, stole their talents and cutie marks, preached about how they should all be equal, locked them in a room whenever they showed hints of wanting to have their marks back... and then found herself on the receiving end of some payback when their marks are returned, her plan is foiled, and she gets run out of town.

-- The Evils of Free Will: Starlight has brainwashed them into believing this.
+- The Evils of Free Will: Starlight has brainwashed them into believing that the individuality represented by Cutie Marks leads to conflict and broken friendships.

-- Hammerspace: Where Party Favor gets his supply of balloons from.
+- Hammerspace: Party Favor gets his supply of balloons from the same place as Pinkie Pie.

 - Heel–Face Turn: Double Diamond turns against Starlight along with the rest of the town when they discover she still hasn't removed her own cutie mark.